Background of Art of Anatomy

 Originally, I started writing it as a book, but too many of the principles reference others, and it would be a headache to continuously flip back and forth.
 Thus, a website made more sense.

 Then, one day while talking to Evan about the photos we created, he asked about my goals for the new website I was designing.
-In my response, I told him, “bodybuilding is a combination of science and art, so I want to help people understand both the science and the art of anatomy and other exercise sciences.”
+In my response, I told him, “building a specific physique is a combination of science and art, so I want to help people understand both the science and the art of anatomy and other exercise sciences.”
 Evan singled out the phrase “Art of Anatomy,” and the brand name was created.

 Homage to Steve Holman